 Strange Meetings testifies to the impossibility of maintaining clear boundaries by tracing entangled bilateral policies against the spread of STD (sexually transmitted diseases) among US soldiers stationed in South Korea in the 1970s.

-Strange Meetings documents the former STD (Sexually Transmitted Diseases) treatment facility in Soyosan.
-To maintain clear boundaries, the building was utilized during the 1970s to isolate bodies of those who were presumed to be contaminated from those deemed clean.
-As a host of strange meetings, the site today, however, materially bears witness to the entangled relations behind its establishment and the impossibility of creating neat separations.
+One video in Strange Meetings documents a former STD treatment facility, which served to isolate bodies presumed contaminated from those deemed clean.
+A host of strange meetings, the site today, however, materially bears witness to the entangled relations behind its establishment and the impossibility of creating neat separations.
 The decomposing building is being encroached upon by rubbish and surrounding vegetation.
-Knotted together, each feed on each other, leaving holes in the structure and breaking down distinctions between inside and outside, architecture and debris.
-And beyond being an abandoned site in decay, it now serves as a backdrop for another strange meeting: A performance takes place against the back side of the building every weekend, which inadvertently complicates the relationship between past and present and diffuses the reading of the site by overriding but potentially also purging its history.
+Knotted together, each feed on each other, breaking down distinctions between inside and outside, architecture and debris.
+Beyond being an abandoned site in decay, it now serves as a backdrop for another strange meeting: A performance takes place behind the building each weekend, inadvertently complicating the relationship between past and present and diffusing the reading of the site by overriding but potentially also purging its history.

 Cinematography: Guston Sondin-Kung

 Translation and research assistance: Hayeon Heather Kim / 김하연